Anukriti-j/Android/README.md

 git remote rename currentremote name then newname

-git reset  //go one commit behind our current commit --soft    // changes still present in staging area HEAD ~1 tilt one says to go back to one commit --mixed    // default selection of git when we do git reset // put back them to modified files present status chnages not staged anymore
+git reset  //go one commit behind our current commit --soft    // changes still present in staging area HEAD ~1 tilt one says to go back to one commit , can see staged and unstaged changes separately
+--mixed  git reset --mixed HEAD~1  // default selection of git when we do git reset // put back them to modified files present status chnages not staged anymore
 --hard  //every chnges gets removed even from staging area
-// HEAD ~ 2 means go back by 2 commits and work to reset them error while trying to push the chnges to remote is commits head are on diff page , so we will try to forcefully push the chnges git push --force origin main
+// HEAD ~ 2 means go back by 2 commits and work to reset them after reseting any commit from local, error while trying to push the chnges to remote is commits head are on diff page , so we will try to forcefully push the chnges git push --force origin main